araujo88/BitLDC/README.md

 # Proof of Life

-Individuals would be required to periodically sign a digital transaction or message using their private key associated with their BitDC identity.
+Individuals would be required to periodically sign a digital transaction or message using their private key associated with their BitLDC identity.
 This could be a simple, low-value Bitcoin transaction (a "dust transaction") or a digitally signed message timestamped and recorded on the Bitcoin's ledger.

 The frequency of these proofs of life could be determined by the individual, based on their preference and risk assessment.
 It could be monthly, quarterly, or annually.